bh-projects/TI-BH-EDU-board-kit/README.md

 # TI-BH-EDU-board-kit V1.3

-This is a lab kit that will be used throughout Dr. Hur's ESET 369 course in Texas A&M University in Spring of 2019.
+This is a lab kit that will be used throughout Dr. Hur's ESET 369 course in Texas A&M University in *Spring of 2019*.
 It inlcudes several input and output components which are covered in the ESET 369 course<br />
 This is __NOT a requried__ kit purchase who takes the course.
 Students can acccess the kit during the lab hours.
 However, this is a service for the students who would want to have their own kit.<br />
 A Texas A&M Marketplace item was created and the link was provided below **(Not set up yet)**.  <br />
 It is NOT recommended to obtain and use this kit without taking Dr. Hur's ESET 369 course.
 Throughout the ESET 369 course, the detail of this kit will be covered in depth.<br />